Female, Fat, Fatigued, Fiery and Forty?

 You know what else is affected when we are in constant ‘fight or flight’?
 The delicate balance between oestrogen and progesterone.
 Why you ask?

 Given Ancestral Man’s only job here on Earth was to procreate and fill the Earth, the hormone cortisol was prioritised – hey, you have to escape the wild animal and stay alive to commit to filling the Earth, don’t you?
 So, here you are running around every single day – using up bucket-loads of Cortisol.
 How do you keep it up?
 Because your adrenal glands will ‘steal’ PROGESTERONE to make Cortisol.
 Guess what happens then?
 You are now OESTROGEN DOMINANT.
 Less progesterone = more oestrogen.

 Signs of Oestrogen Dominance

 Does your PMS hit you like a Mack truck every single month?

-Do you suffer fibrocystic breasts, uterine fibroids, endometriosis or heavy, painful periods, an irregular pap smear?
+Do you suffer fibrocystic breasts, uterine fibroids, endometriosis or heavy, painful periods, or an irregular pap smear?
 Even migraines?
-Or you have been advised to have a hysterectomy?
+Maybe you’ve been advised to have a hysterectomy?

 This is something you do not want to ignore!

-These symptoms are your body’s way of sending you a message that something is not quite right and should not be ignored.
+These symptoms are your body’s way of sending you a message that something’s not quite right and shouldn’t be ignored.
 If you just “push through it” or try to counteract it with more hormones, it’s likely to lead to something WAY more serious down the line, such as breast or uterine cancer

 itself, can be behind two of the most common symptoms women experience in their 40’s- fatigue and weight gain.
 Insulin is a hormone that has a significant effect on all the other hormones, including oestrogen and progesterone